 I wrote it because digital will-writing tools are popping up to help your supporters facilitate their planning conveniently online.
 That’s creating both opportunities and challenges for fundraisers.

-Also, I wrote this post partly to promote an upcoming webinar on the subject.
+Also, I wrote this post partly to promote a free webinar on the subject.

-But I also feel strongly that stewardship is the key to success for nonprofits that decide to use these tools.
+But I also feel strongly that online will-making applications are simply lead generation tools.
+They don’t generate gifts (revenue) right now.
+They facilitate the process of promise-making.
+However, in order for revenue to be realized, stewardship is the key to true success.
 In other words, it’s not just about simply collecting and counting ‘commitments’ that might never result in realized revenues or that can easily be broken by the ‘donors’ (promisors).
 Stewardship is the key to long-term success.

 Commitments are not the same as donations.
 Commitments are vows, promises, or pledges.
 And if you think they are the same as donations, you, your organization’s leaders, and its board members will likely be very disappointed in the years to come.